CarachinoAlessio/computational_intelligence/lab3/README.md

 ## Task 3.4 - Reinforcement Learning
 We have considered Q-learning and we have taken inspiration to bblais' Game setups.

-Our accuracies are sampled and calculated for each 100 games.
+Our accuracies are sampled and calculated for each 100 games, and for 5 heaps only (we haven't trained for greater heaps since [[1]](#references) showed improving with RL for h=5 but a worsening of winrate for greater heaps, but feel free to play with hyperparams and `nim_size`!).

 We have used three hyperparameters:
 - `alpha`: learning rate